biofuture/Ublastx_stageone/README.md

 ###Prepare ARG database

 To make use of our scripts, users need to download database of ARDB and CARD by themselves.
-1. obtain [CARD](https://card.mcmaster.ca/) and [ARDB](http://ardb.cbcb.umd.edu/) as well as [usearch](http://www.drive5.com/usearch/).
+1. obtain [CARD](https://card.mcmaster.ca/download/0/broadsteet-v1.0.1.tar.gz) and [ARDB](https://card.mcmaster.ca/download/0/broadsteet-v1.0.1.tar.gz) as well as [usearch](http://www.drive5.com/usearch/).
      Please note that if the memory requirement over 4Gbps for usearch; 64 bit usearch should be used.
 Here we use 32 bit usearch as the example, which is free for user to use.
+Note that after uncompress the .gz files, users need to obtain the relevant fasta files for downstream analysis.
+The CARD contains four fasta, we do not count the mutation ones (SNP induced antibiotic resistence), so only three fasta files in card database are used.
+    `tar -xf card.tar.gz`
+    `tar -zxvf ardb.tar.gz`;
+    `cat protein_fasta\[protein\ homolog\ model\].fasta protein_fasta\[protein\ variant\ model\].fasta protein_fasta\[protein\ wild\ type\ model\].fasta > card_without_mutation.fa`
 2. dereplicate and merge ARG database with our script
     `perl merge_deprelicate.pl <card.fasta> <ardb.fasta> <merge_dereplicate.fa>`
 3. make .udb of the integrated database.